aws-samples/serverless-patterns/lambda-durable-function-chaining-sam/README.md

-# Function Chaining with AWS Lambda Durable Functions
+# Function chaining with AWS Lambda durable functions

 This pattern demonstrates the **function chaining** workflow pattern using AWS Lambda durable functions.
 A durable orchestrator chains three Lambda functions sequentially, with automatic checkpointing after each step for fault tolerance.